Data Filtering with C++

 }

-Excel provides custom filters like filter rows which ends with some specific string.
-This feature is available in Aspose.Cells and demonstrated below by filtering the names in the sample file given below.
+Excel provides custom filters, such as filtering rows that begin with a specific string.
+This feature is available in Aspose.Cells and is demonstrated below by filtering the names in the sample file.
+Sample file is given below.

 #include <iostream>